Massive quantum systems as interfaces of quantum mechanics and gravity

 \subsubsection{Quantum states and the superposition principle}

-The first postulate states that non-relativistic quantum mechanics (NRQM) in first quantization associates a Hilbert space to every quantum system by associating the states of a system with vectors in a Hilbert space.
-To preserve probabilities, physical states $\ket{\psi_j(t)}$ must be normalized with respect to the inner product $\braket{\psi_j(t)}{\psi_\ell(t)}=\delta_{j,l}$, which in the position-representation needs

-Physical quantities are given in terms of expectation values which are evaluated using this inner product.
-A quantum superposition corresponds to a state $\ket{\Psi(t)}$ that is a linear combination of basis states $\ket{\psi_j(t)}$ and amplitudes $c_j$, such that
+The first postulate states that non-relativistic quantum mechanics (NRQM) in first quantization associates a Hilbert space with every quantum system by representing the states of a system with vectors in a Hilbert space.
+To preserve probabilities, physical states $\ket{\psi_j(t)}$ must be normalized with respect to the inner product $\braket{\psi_j(t)}{\psi_\ell(t)}=\delta_{j,l}$, shown in Eq.~\eqref{eq:innerProduct}.
+Physical quantities are given in terms of expectation values, which are evaluated using this inner product.
+A quantum superposition corresponds to a state $\ket{\Psi(t)}$ that is a linear combination of basis states $\ket{\psi_j(t)}$ and amplitudes $c_j$,

 in which $\sum_j\lvert c_j\rvert^2=1$ ensures that the superposition state is normalized, hence allowing for a probabilistic interpretation of the theory.
-Any such superposition is still a valid quantum state.
+Any such superposition remains a valid quantum state.

 Several conflicts between this postulate and relativity can be identified: